 Make the Pancakes:

-Over medium-low heat, place 1 Tablespoon butter in the pan.
+Over medium-low heat, place 1 Tablespoon of butter in the pan.
 Heat pan until butter melts.

 For each pancake, pour 1/3 cup batter into the hot pan, pouring into a “puddle.”

-Press 6-8 chunks of pineapple into the batter and let pancake cook for one minute, or until it begins to bubble.
+Press 6-8 chunks of pineapple into the batter and let the pancake cook for one minute or until it bubbles.